 ONE EARLY SPRING many years ago, I traveled to Ft.
 Atkinson, Wisconsin to help my friend Kim Grunow build the original Rock River Canoe shop.
 For two weeks, Kim and I worked in the shop in the morning stripping the cement floors, painting, building shelves and stocking the place for the grand opening.

-Afternoons, we went canoeing on the Rock or Bark Rivers, then often spent nights drinking at the infamous Cafe Carpe (now closed due to COVID), although we also had traditional Wisconsin fish fries to attend on Friday nights, weekly dinner with the neighbor Dr. Frank and his wife, and we had to go to a City Council meeting one night to contest a citation from the building inspector.
+Afternoons, we went canoeing on the Rock or Bark Rivers, then often spent nights drinking at the infamous Cafe Carpe (now closed due to COVID), although we also had traditional Wisconsin fish fries to attend on Friday nights, weekly dinner with the neighbor Dr. Frank and his wife and had to go to a City Council meeting one night to contest a citation from the building inspector.
 He was concerned about the size and mounting technique of the Canoe Company’s large outdoor wooden sign given the fierce winds that sometimes kicked up along the course of the Rock River.

 Kim (red shirt & carpenter’s apron) offers tips for finishing a canoe at Rock River